Section 4 Capacity Building for Community Development and Affordable Housing

 Award Procedure

-Based upon the requirements published in the General Section and Program Section of the NOFA, respondents are notified of acceptance or rejection.
+Based upon the requirements published in the General Section and Program Section of the NOFO, respondents are notified of acceptance or rejection.
 Upon selection, the applicant and HUD shall negotiate and execute a grant agreement.

 Deadlines